Blacbrd/HabitRPG/README.md

 One thing I noticed about Habitica, is while it is a really immersive habit tracker that allows people to truly turn their life into a game, there seems to be quite a learning curve into fully utilising the app.
 Therefore, I want to create something a lot simpler, that still engages the user.

+# What I'm currently working on

+* Creating a Unity environment
+* Pushing a button and having a bar update

 I will be updating this README file as I make progress on the game/habit tracker.